andruschak/openai-gym-retro/README.md

 ***

 # part 4. basic outline and concepts
 Now that we have successfully installed and tested our environment, lets get some basic concepts down and then move onto code.
 For starters we will be using already included integrations.
 Later on, I would like to look at expanding on this section.
 Tweaking the reward function to incentivize the computer to take into account coin or rings for example.

 ## integrations
-Setting up the environment for reinforment learning.
+Setting up the environment for reinforcement learning.
 It enables the game be ran through the python api.
 There are 3 conditions we need: start (location to begin), reward (fitness - keep going buddy!), and done (when to terminiate).
 For far more detail, check out the official [Game Integration Guide](https://retro.readthedocs.io/en/latest/integration.html).

 ### data.json
 data.json contains references to memory locations for specific game attributes.
 As you can see by the SuperMarioBros-Nes example.
 These have been mapped out using retro integration tool.
 For more information on the variable types, check out this [Guide](https://retro.readthedocs.io/en/latest/integration.html#appendix-types)

+By utilizing the various attributes in info[] I hope to make the bot more effective.
+For example, we can increase the fitness score when coins/rings are collected or slightly decrease the score when moving in the wrong direction.

 ```
 {